MyFitnessPal or Cronometer: which tracker fits your needs?

 Is MFP reliable for macros?

-Overall yes, but the community database contains errors.
-Check the recurring foods in your diet.
-Cronometer is more reliable; FoodCraft focuses on recipe adaptation rather than logging.
+Generally yes, but the community database contains errors.
+Check recurring items in your diet.
+Cronometer is more reliable; FoodCraft focuses on adapting recipes rather than just logging.

 Can I export my data from these apps?

 Cronometer offers the best data export.
-MFP allows for basic export.
+MFP allows for basic exports.
 FoodCraft focuses on the cooking experience rather than data analysis.